Romas Zabarauskas

-Biography

-Romas Zabarauskas (born 31 May 1990) is a Lithuanian film director, screenwriter, author and producer.
-He established film company Naratyvas in 2012.
+Romas Zabarauskas (born 31 May 1990) is a Lithuanian film director, screenwriter, author, and producer.
+He established the film company Naratyvas in 2012.
 Zabarauskas, a member of the European Film Academy, completed film studies at the Paris 8 Vincennes Saint-Denis University with an exchange year at CUNY/Hunter.
 He had previously attended the Jonas Basanavičius school in Vilnius.

-Zabarauskas made his debut with a short film Porno melodrama in 2011 which was shown at the international film festival Berlinale.
+Zabarauskas made his debut with a short film Porno melodrama in 2011, which was shown at the international film festival Berlinale.

 Openly gay, Romas takes part in social actions against homophobia.
-He developed the LGBT Friendly Vilnius initiative," a map of LGBTQ friendly cafes in Vilnius, which aims to promote openness to all sexualities, races, disabilities, and nationalities within the city.
+He developed the LGBT Friendly Vilnius initiative, a map of LGBTQ friendly cafes in Vilnius, which aims to promote openness to all sexualities, races, disabilities, and nationalities within the city.